taylorplumer/starbucks-uplift/README.md

 An uplift model seeks to predict the incremental value from sending a promotion.

-The objective is to create an uplift model that scores and prioritizes events where offer is both viewed and a transaction is completed within the offer duration.
+The objective is to create an uplift model that scores and prioritizes events where an offer is both viewed and a transaction is completed within the offer duration.

 A classification model will be developed to predict the results of an offer sent, which is termed as an "event" throughout this documentation.

-The classifications will be four target segments, which are the following:
+The classification will be be based on four target segments, which are the following:

 1) Control Non-Responders (Treatment: 0, Outcome: 0)